 You will be transferred this morning to the airport for departure.

 PACE: Intense.
 This is a fast-paced trip that tries to maximize the number of birds seen, and we usually end up with a great list.
 Breakfasts are typically 5:00am-5:30am, and most days are very full with little downtime.
 Many breakfasts and lunches will be taken in the field.
-As the trip covers a lot of ground, there are drives of four hours or more on five days, one of which will be for most of the day.
+As the trip covers a lot of ground, there are a number of long drives on this tour; drives of more than 4 hours are needed on 3 days of the tour, on 2 further days, drives take all day, and on another day an 8-hour drive is involved.

 PHYSICAL DIFFICULTY: Moderate.
 Most of the birding is done from flat or slightly inclined roads or dirt tracks.
 On at least three days there may be 1 mile (1.6 km) hikes on trails with some short, steep sections.
-There is one more difficult hike on a moderately steep trail of about 5 miles (8 km) roundtrip at Longcanggou.
 Much of the tour is spent at high altitudes.
 Most days reach over 10,000 ft (3000 m), with two days of the trip reaching 15,000 ft (4500 m).
-On these days almost all of the birding will be done from roads, and no difficult walking will be done at the highest elevations.
+On these days almost all of the birding will be done from roads, and only short periods of difficult walking will be done at the highest elevations.

 CLIMATE: Although it is warm in Chengdu, where the tour starts and ends, most of the tour is in the mountains, where cold and sometimes wet weather can be expected.
 It may get down to freezing or below at night and early in the morning on about six days of the trip, usually warming up to around 40-50°F(4-9°C) in the middle of the day.
 It is also regular to experience some snow on Balang Shan.
 China is a wet country, and the changeable weather in springtime is likely to also include some rain.

-ACCOMMODATION: Usually good or better, but fairly basic at Longcanggou and Rilong.
-All have full-time electricity and hot water.
-The accommodation at Longcanggou on the nights of days 2 to 4 only has shared bathrooms; all others have private, en-suite bathrooms.
+ACCOMMODATION: Usually good, but fairly basic at Longcanggou and Rilong in particular.
+All have full-time electricity and hot water; all others have private, en-suite bathrooms.
 Internet is limited on this tour, and usually only available on about 6 days.

 PHOTOGRAPHY: Bird photography is tough in the forested areas, but better in the open habitats on the Tibetan Plateau, and casual bird photographers should get some decent opportunities.
 Scenery is stunning in some places and it’s worth bringing a small camera just for that.
 Hardcore bird photographers will likely be frustrated due to the fast pace of the tour.